pgailinas/videoqa-representation-comparison/docs/index.md

 | **CLIP Representation Pipeline** | Uses the precomputed CLIP video and shared CLIP question-answer representations to train the selected learned fusion classifier when applicable.
 Cosine similarity requires no training. | Uses the corresponding validation representations to generate predictions and evaluate the selected representation-based method. |
 | **Autoencoder Representation Pipeline** | Trains the self-supervised video autoencoder using the training videos, generates learned video representations, and trains the selected learned fusion classifier when applicable. | Uses the learned validation representations to generate predictions and evaluate the selected representation-based method. |

 This separation of responsibilities follows standard machine learning practice by reserving the validation split exclusively for development evaluation while using the training split for all learned model components.
-Because the CLIP representations are fixed pretrained features rather than learned models, they may be generated once for the complete dataset without introducing information leakage between the training and validation splits.
-As a result, all reported comparisons evaluate models on validation data that were not used to train the representation-based learning components.

 ---